dirigiblelabs/curriculum-2017/PavelHadzhiev/WrittenDocumentation/LocalhostDeployment.md

 Now that your Tomcat is configured, complete the following steps to start developing with Dirigible;

-1. Open your preferable browser and go to http://localhost:8080.
+1. Go to http://localhost:8080 in your preferred browser.
 2. Enter your Dirigible username and password.
 3. Go to Develop -> Web IDE.
 Your Tomcat configuration is completed.